 Twitch Vs Discord: Gamer’s View

-For gamers who use Discord for online games, there are also some key differences in terms of features that might be beneficial for you to know.
+For gamers who use Discord for online games, In World of video gaming there are also some key differences in terms of features that might be beneficial for you to know.
 For example, one option is the ability to have rich animations when playing over voice chat in Overwatch or CS: GO on your PC with an official Discord app—this feature requires software called OBS Studio which you can download.
 In addition, Discord is cloud-based, so you’re not tying up your PC all day just to play games.

 If you’re a streamer on Twitch, then you will have to overcome the 2-second delay that’s built into the platform.
 You can utilize a program called OBS Studio to bypass this 2-second delay, but it requires a bit of technical knowledge and there are a few other drawbacks as well.
 Beyond this difference between the two streaming platforms, there are several other features that make Discord an ideal choice for gamers and streamers alike—for example, features such as Screen sharing and P2P file-sharing allow for seamless interaction between multiple users at once.